 PLEASE HELP SANDYE BREATHE EASIER

-Sandye grew up in the North Huntingdon area, and graduated from Norwin High School in 1992.
+Sandye grew up in the North Huntingdon area (just outside Pittsburgh, PA), and graduated from Norwin High School in 1992.
 She dedicated herself to helping others whenever possible.
-While working as a sales associate and attending college she received the devastating diagnosis of PPH.
+While working as a sales associate and attending college she received the devastating diagnosis of PAH.
 With just 4 classes left before getting her degree, life as she knew it came to an end.
 The years of waiting for a transplant began.

 Over these many years, she has become engaged and received her Associates degree, trying her best to live a life as full and rich and rewarding as her illness will allow.
 The biggest obstacle she faces in her fight against PH, is the medical expenses not covered by Medicare including insurance premiums, medication co-pays, and oxygen supplies just to name a few.